Child development and milestones: Your 5-years-1-month-old

 As always, please note these are guidelines as every child develops at their own pace.
 If you have any questions or concerns about your child’s development, visit your paediatrician.

-Your 5 years 1 month old child is very agile and can express his excitement in many acrobatic ways.
-His hand-eye coordination has improved so much to the extent that he can now start doing basic tasks like feeding and going to the toilet all by himself!
-His gross motor skills are much more advanced compared to his toddler days, which is evident by how independent he is!
+Your 5 years 1 month old child is very agile and can express his/her excitement in many acrobatic ways.
+His/her hand-eye coordination has improved so much to the extent that he/she can now start doing basic tasks like feeding and going to the toilet all by himself/herself!

 All children grow at their own pace, but most are able to accomplish many impressive physical skills.
 They can jump high, run confidently and even start doing more complex movements involved in structured sports, like karate or ballet.